 Riverside Alcohol and Drug Use Statistics

-Between January-April 2022, Riverside County EMS responded to 250 suspected drug overdoses in the city of Riverside, more than any other city in the county.3 Eight of them were fatal.3 Opioids were suspected in 65% of those overdoses.3
+Between January-April 2022, EMS responded to 250 drug overdoses in Riverside, more than any other city in the county.3

 Private insurance can help keep costs down.
 If you don’t have insurance and price feels like a barrier to treatment, there are free and low-cost options available as well.

-Free rehabs in Riverside are available to those who do not have insurance or have limited income.
+Free drug and alcohol rehabs in Riverside are available to those who do not have insurance or have limited income.
 These facilities are typically government-funded and will have residency and income requirements that must be met before you can qualify.

 Detoxification, outpatient, and residential treatment programs are available to Riverside County residents.
 You can call a toll-free number for an assessment by a substance use certified counselor or walk into one of the county clinics located in Riverside for an in-person assessment.6

-Part of the Affordable Care Act requires health insurers to cover a drug rehab or alcohol rehab in Riverside.
+Part of the Affordable Care Act requires health insurers to cover drug rehab in Riverside.
 However, benefits can vary depending on your provider.

-Medi-Cal is California’s Medicaid program, which covers various health care services for low-income adults.
+Medi-Cal is California’s Medicaid program, which covers various healthcare services for low-income adults.
 With this program, you can get access to free or low-cost drug or alcohol treatment.
-Not every rehab facility in Riverside accepts Medi-Cal, so you’ll want to search for an in-network provider.
+Not all facilities and detox centers in Riverside accept Medi-Cal, so you’ll want to search for an in-network provider.